CHARLOTTE MASON’S ALVEARY

 We currently offer a few subjects separately in the CMI Store.

 WILL I HAVE ACCESS TO ALL OF THE PREVIOUS YEARS’ PROGRAMS WHEN I REGISTER?

-No. New registrants only have access to the programs for the current year.
-Members who renew keep access to their current programs and gain access to the new ones, but all of the current year’s programs are archived on June 30.
-This is so we can keep everyone in the same history rotation.
-No one should be using old programs.
+No. New registrants have access only to the Programs for the academic year for which they register (i.e., 2021-22).
+Members who renew this year will keep access to their current programs (2020-21) and gain access to the new ones (2021-22), but the current year’s Programs are archived on June 30 each year.
+This follows Mason’s example in encouraging all members to work in the same history rotation.

 WHAT IS THE ESTIMATED COST OF BOOKS?

 We are very mindful that many homeschool families and schools are working on tight budgets.
 To help you plan, we provide the estimated cost of the individual books on each Form’s Program.
 The prices are designed to give you a ‘worst-case scenario,’ which assumes you would need to buy everything, and that you were going to purchase new, hard copies of each book.
 Bought brand new, books can range from about $350 for Grade 1 to about $700 for Grade 8.

 To help offset the cost of books, we offer links to free versions whenever they are available, and many books are read over the course of several years.
 Likewise, our Programs indicate when a book is used only for a short period of time so that you can check those books out from your local library.
 Most books can be bought second hand, shared among siblings, and passed down through the years.